gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

         Debug.Log("Press the up arrow if it's higher.");
         Debug.Log("Press the down arrow if it's higher.");
         Debug.Log("Press enter if the number is correct.");
+        max += 1; // Now that the max is 1001, we can press the up arrow until it hits 1000, if our number is 1000.
     }

     // Update is called once per frame